jgs2709/jgs2709/README.md

 ## Hi there 👋

+Software developer based in both Brisbane, Australia and Chicago, USA.

 <!--
 **jgs2709/jgs2709** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.